List of Boruto: Naruto Next Generations episodes

 In the United States, the English dub made its premiere on Adult Swim's Toonami programming block on September 29, 2018.
 Adult Swim removed the series from the block's rotation after episode 52 on October 20, 2019.
 Adult Swim executive Jason DeMarco addressed on Twitter that they currently have no plans to bring the anime back.
 The same batch of dubbed episodes were additionally broadcast in Australia on ABC Me.

 Episode list

-NOTE: Boruto: Naruto Next Generations does not feature an official "arc" or "season" sub-listing title on Japanese DVD releases, which was originally the case with both Naruto anime series.
-For practicality purposes this article has been split into multiple lists, which each representing groups of 52 episodes each.
-It does not constitute as official means for dividing the Boruto anime series.
-There are two parts to the series.
-Part 1 lasting from episodes 1 through 293.
+NOTE: The series does not feature any official "arc" or "season" sub-listing titles on Japanese home media releases, which was originally the case in determining the division of both Naruto anime series.
+For practicality purposes this article has been split up into smaller sectioned listings, with each representing groups of 52 episodes each (with the exception of the sixth list, which consists of 33 episodes and stops at the end of the anime's first part).
+These lists do not constitute an official means for dividing the Boruto anime series.